Last updated on November 29th, 2022 at 11:06 pm

 Stafford Loans, also called Direct Loans, are federal government student loan programs with manageable interest rates.
 These are always preferable to private, higher-interest loans.

-As an example, you can refinance student loan debt with companies like SoFi, who can give you quotes on fixed and variable rate loans to see if this makes sense for you.
+You’ll find lots of information online on this topic.
+If you do decide you want to refinance your student loan debt, be sure to compare quotes on fixed and variable rate loans to see if this makes sense for you.

 4. Increase Your Income